-Primary Master/Primary
+Primary Master/Primary Slave/Secondary Slave

 These categories identify the types of the two channels that have been installed in the computer.
-There are 45 predefined Slave/Secondary types and one user definable types in BIOS.
-Type 1 to Type Master/Secondary 45 are predefined.
+There are 45 predefined types and one user definable types in BIOS.
+Type 1 to Type 45 are Master/Secondary predefined.
 Type "user" is user-definable.